CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/10-knime.md

 <br/><br/>

-## Prerequisite: Installing KNIME Analytics Platform (Not the server part!)
+> ## Prerequisites for this chapter
+>**Installing KNIME Analytics Platform**

-Download KNIME for (Window/Linux/Mac) from: [https://www.knime.com/downloads/download-knime](https://www.knime.com/downloads/download-knime)
+>* Download KNIME for (Window/Linux/Mac) from: [https://www.knime.com/downloads/download-knime](https://www.knime.com/downloads/download-knime)

-Please make sure the intallation is valid and the application starts properly!
+>* Please make sure the installation is valid and the application starts properly!

-If you need further help check the "KNIME Beginner's Luck" book uploaded on Moodle or ask help on Slack!
+>* If you need further help check the "KNIME Beginner's Luck" book uploaded on Moodle or ask help on Slack!
+>

-## Prerequisite: Self preparation at home
+>**Self preparation at home**
-* Read "KNIME Beginner's Luck" book uploaded on Moodle from 18 to 54.
+>* Read "KNIME Beginner's Luck" book uploaded on Moodle from page 18 to 54.
-* Do the exercises from these pages.
+>* Do the exercises from these pages.
-* Check the content of all 4 KNIME related books uploaded on Moodle
+>* Check the content of all 4 KNIME related books uploaded on Moodle {: .prereq}

+Self preparation at home